Plants and Animals

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

 Occurs on alvar, limestone pavement, and cobble along Great Lakes shores and also inland in northern fen communities with marl.
-Known from one site in Keweenaw County on a volcanic conglomerate shoreline.
+Known historically from one site in Keweenaw County on a volcanic conglomerate shoreline.

 Natural Community Types

 For each species, lists of natural communities were derived from review of the nearly 6,500 element occurrences in the MNFI database, in addition to herbarium label data for some taxa.
 In most cases, at least one specimen record exists for each listed natural community.
 For certain taxa, especially poorly collected or extirpated species of prairie and savanna habitats, natural community lists were derived from inferences from collection sites and habitat preferences in immediately adjacent states (particularly Indiana and Illinois).
 Natural communities are not listed for those species documented only from altered or ruderal habitats in Michigan, especially for taxa that occur in a variety of habitats outside of the state.

 Natural communities are not listed in order of frequency of occurrence, but are rather derived from the full set of natural communities, organized by Ecological Group.
 In many cases, the general habitat descriptions should provide greater clarity and direction to the surveyor.
 In future versions of the Rare Species Explorer, we hope to incorporate natural community fidelity ranks for each taxon.